-In this article, I will explain how to view from a Windows server open shared files / folders.
+In this tutorial, I will explain how to see from a Windows server, the shared files and folders that are open.

-There are two ways to access open files / folders in either graphical or command-line mode using PowerShell.
+There are two ways to access the view of open files and folders, in graphical mode or in command line with PowerShell.

 Get-SmbOpenFile